Tony Spiro

 Best for: Developers and teams who want a fast, flexible, AI-powered CMS without the enterprise price tag.

 Cosmic is an API-first headless CMS built for developer teams.
 It has a clean REST API, a flexible content modeling system, built-in AI tools for content creation, and an editor interface that non-technical users can actually navigate without training.
+Cosmic is a Y Combinator company (W19).

 Where Cosmic stands out is in how it handles the full content lifecycle: from writing and media management, to publishing and delivery.
 Real customers like FINN, Vuetify, Tripwire Interactive, and Eastman Music use Cosmic across a range of use cases, from marketing sites to product documentation.